richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 ## Conclusion

-With this observations of a useful genus and of traits essential to our objective comparison of monetary-producing product features, we can induct a conclusion of a definition:
+With this observation of a useful genus and of traits essential to our objective comparison of monetary-producing product features, we can finally induct a complete definition:

 > **10x programmer** - n.
 A programmer of a specific role who has achieved 10x production of money via product feature implementation compared to their peers of a similar role via the acquisition of long-term personal alignment with their work and effective knowledge habits.